idrsolutions/jpedal-microservice-example/README.md

 ### Trial Version: ###

 If you do not have a full verison of JPedal you can get the trial version from [here](https://www.idrsolutions.com/jpedal/trial-download/).

 ### Accessing The Microservice: ###

-The microservice can be access via a REST API, you can create your own client or API calls or use one of our premade examples in a collection of different languages.
+The microservice can be accessed via a REST API, you can create your own client or API calls or use one of our premade examples in a collection of different languages.
 These clients can be found at the following link. https://github.com/idrsolutions/